 Expensive Cities Have The Most Opportunity

 The biggest push back I get for my “follow the money” advice is that such places are just so damn expensive.
-It is absurd that the median rent in San Francisco is still around $4,400 a month in 2023.
-But the only reason why rent is $4,400 a month is because incomes are high enough to afford such levels!
-If there weren't, rent would be cheaper.
+For example, the median rent in San Francisco is at least $3,400 a month in 2024.
+But the only reason why rents are so expensive is because incomes are high enough to afford such levels.
+If they weren't, rent would be cheaper.

 Seriously, 22-year-old college graduates are getting compensation packages of between $120,000 – $180,000 at big tech firms.
 By the time these graduates are 30 years old, they will likely be earning in excessive of $300,000.